cwa312/Project4/Analysis_report_classification models.md

 * **K-Nearest Neighbors (KNN):88%**
 * **Support Vector Machine (SVM):95%**
-* **Random Forest:83%**
+* **Random Forest:85%**
-* **Decision tree:**
+* **Decision tree:76%**
-* **Logistic Regression:**
+* **Logistic Regression:85%**
-* **Neural Network:90%**
+* **Neural Network:85%**

 **Summary:**

 Based on the results on recall value, our team recommend using the support vector machine to help identify any presence of heart disease.
 The **SVM** identified the most heart disease.
 With recall value of 95%.
-This will help control the consequences of having heart disease and early intervention for treatment.
+This will help control the consequences of having heart disease and it will help early intervention for treatment.